 For Absolut Vodka and Elyx, we have worked hard to minimize climate impact from production and transports, as well as water use and other inputs.
-Our production in Åhus rets upon the strategy “One Source One Community is the basis of the company’s work on environmental responsibility.
-For instance Absolut Vodka is manufactured in Åhus in southern Sweden from local ingredients.
-The vodka is distilled from winter wheat from local farms, and the bottles are made of over 40 percent recycled glass, manufactured at the nearest glassworks in Limmared.
+Our production in Åhus rets upon the strategy “One Source One Community, one superb vodka”.
+Absolut Vodka is manufactured in Åhus in southern Sweden from local ingredients.
+The vodka is distilled from winter wheat from local farms, and the bottles are made from more than 40 percent recycled glass, manufactured at the nearest glassworks in Limmared.
 The majority of the packaging materials are sourced locally and the water is pumped from local underground aquifers.

 Water is a priority in the sustainability work.
 Even though Absolut Vodka is produced in a water-abundant area, a lot of work has been done to reduce water use.
 Technical solutions and more effective production methods have already reduced the company’s water footprint, and there are imaginative ideas about how to reduce it even further.

 A lot of energy is also saved by reusing and recycling materials.
 The glass bottles are made partly of recycled glass, which cuts energy use in the manufacturing by ten percent.
 The company has set a goal of zero waste to landfill by 2020, and puts a lot of effort into reducing the environmental footprint of the bottles and other packaging.
-Environmental concerns are incorporated into the design process, and inform decisions at every stage.
+Environmental concerns are incorporated into the design process, and informed decisions are taken at every stage.

 The vodka is produced from wheat grown and harvested in southern Sweden.
 The Absolut Company has developed cultivation techniques that optimize quality, while minimizing the need for fertilizers and pesticides.
-The techniques are shared with farmers in a programme that maintain the quality of the soil and groundwater.
+The techniques are shared with farmers in a program that maintains the quality of the soil and groundwater.
 Farmers who meet the standards are paid more, creating incentives for future improvements.

 Circular business practices, in which resources are used and reused and by-products are regarded as resources rather than as waste, are both good for the environment and profitable.
-One such example is use of stillage, produced when wheat is distilled to produce Absolut Vodka.
+One such example is the use of stillage, produced when wheat is distilled to produce Absolut Vodka.

-For other brands in The Absolut Company portfolio, for example Malibu/Kahlúa, sustainability is prioritized in a some what different way.
+For other brands in The Absolut Company portfolio, for example Malibu and Kahlúa, sustainability is prioritized in a somewhat different way.
 For these brands, the company doesn’t own the production.
 The environmental targets for water use, energy use and emissions are decided at the respective production sites.
-However, the Malibu and Kahlua teams have indirect influence on production and direct influence on wet and dry goods.
+However, the Malibu and Kahlúa teams have indirect influence on production and direct influence on wet and dry goods.